What to Wear in San Francisco to Not Look Like a Tourist

 Winters in San Francisco are undoubtedly warmer than much of the rest of the country, but I wouldn’t call them warm.

-Winter Day Trip Tips
+Winter Day Trips

 Winter is the one season where weather uniformity tends to cover the entire Bay.
 No matter where you go, you’ll want that puffer jacket with you.
-However, it’s still worth looking at the weather forecast in your day trip destination — you can’t always assume that it’ll be rainy in Santa Rosa just because it’s pouring in San Francisco.
+However, it’s still worth looking at the weather forecast in your day trip destination.
+You can’t always assume that it’ll be rainy in Santa Rosa just because it’s pouring in San Francisco.

 Outside the city, though, you’ll experience more real seasons.
 So, if you’re doing a day trip, pack your backpack accordingly.